zyy5353/Ocamal-Programs-for-the-Reserach-Project-of-Verifying-Transactional-Memories/README.md

 ****************************************************************************************************************************

-Ocaml is an open source programming language.
-Please check the [lecture notes](https://caml.inria.fr/pub/docs/u3-ocaml/index.html) and [user manual](http://caml.inria.fr/pub/docs/manual-ocaml/) for detailed information.
+The models are implemented with [Ocaml](https://ocaml.org/learn/description.html), an open source programming language.
+Detailed description of how to understand and use the language can be found in the [lecture notes](https://caml.inria.fr/pub/docs/u3-ocaml/index.html) and the [user manual](http://caml.inria.fr/pub/docs/manual-ocaml/).
 It is available for [installation](https://ocaml.org).

 ****************************************************************************************************************************